Code-Institute-Submissions/webzone-milestone-project-three/README.md

 - **Cancel Button (Edit Post Page and Delete Popup Modal)** - There is a 'Cancel' button on the Edit post page and on the Delete Popup Modal.
 The 'Cancel' button on the edit page redirect the user back to the Home page.
 And the 'Cancel' button on the Delete modal popup is meant to close the popup.

 - **Footer** - My website has a footer section with three subsection and a copyright info.
 The subsections includes; About Us, Contact Us and Connect With Us.
-The "Connect With Us" section contains Icons of social platforms such as GitHub, Facebook, Instagram and LinkeLinkedIn.
+The "Connect With Us" section contains Icons of social platforms such as GitHub, Facebook, Instagram and LinkedIn.
 When a user clicks on any of these icons they will be redirected to the website of the social platform.

 - **Profile Page** - The profile page displays the owner of the profile.

-- **Custom Error Pages** - I've included two custom error pages namely error_404.html - for 'page not found' errors and error_500.html - for 'Internal server errors.
+- **Custom Error Pages** - I've included two custom error pages namely error_404.html - for 'page not found' errors and error_500.html - for 'Internal server errors'.

 ### Features Left To Implement